wednesday-solutions/react-native-template/README.md

 - for [iOS development](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies)

-## Using the boilerplate
+## Using the template

-To create a new project using the boilerplate:
+To create a new project using the template:

 - clone this repository
 - remove the previous git history: `yarn initialize`
 - install the npm dependencies by running `yarn`
-- rename the React Native project to your own project name: `yarn run rename -- <YourProjectName>` (the default name is `Boilerplate`)
+- rename the React Native project to your own project name: `yarn run rename -- <YourProjectName>` (the default name is `ReactNativeApplication`)
 - remove the LICENSE file and the "License" section from the README if your project is not open source